EternalTime/pyCE/README.md

 # pyCE
-A library for projects related to Configurational Entropy.
-Written with python 2.7, so compatibility issues exist for python 3.x.
+A python 2.7 library for projects related to Configurational Entropy.

 Please see the Read the Docs for instructions and clarification.